 Do I feel guilty about painting over something that was perfectly fine?

 I think most people get stuck on this one, but for me the answer is no. I have learned to accept that as time goes on, my style and tastes evolve and change.
 I am allowed to change my mind and want different things.
 Our home is always evolving and the longer we live here the more things will change.

-If you enjoyed my DIY Painted Kitchen Backsplash, please share it on Facebook or hover over an image and save to Pinterest!
-And if you don’t already follow me on Instagram, Pinterest, or Facebook, I would love for us to be friends!
+If you enjoyed my DIY Painted Kitchen Backsplash, please share it with your friends on Facebook or hover over an image and save to Pinterest!
+And if you don’t already follow me on Instagram, Pinterest, TikTok, or Facebook, I would love for us to be friends!